Songket: Production centers

-In Indonesia, songket is produced in Sumatra, Kalimantan, Bali, Sulawesi, Lombok and Sumbawa.
-In Sumatra the famous songket production centers is in Minangkabau Pandai Sikek in Tanah Datar Regency, and Koto Gadang in Agam Regency, also Silungkang area in Sawahlunto, West Sumatra, Jambi City, Jambi and Palembang, South Sumatra.
-In Bali, songket production villages can be found in Klungkung regency, especially at Sidemen and Gelgel village.
-The Klungkung Market is a popular spot to shop Balinese songket, as it offers wide collection of this traditional fabrics.
+In Indonesia, songket are produced in Sumatra, Kalimantan, Bali, Sulawesi, Lombok and Sumbawa.
+In Sumatra, the famous songket production centers are in Minangkabau Pandai Sikek in Tanah Datar Regency, Koto Gadang in Agam Regency, Silungkang area in Sawahlunto, West Sumatra, Jambi City, Jambi, and Palembang, South Sumatra.
+In Bali, songket producing villages can be found in Klungkung regency, especially in Sidemen and Gelgel villages.
+The Klungkung Market is a popular spot to shop Balinese songket, as it offers a wide assortment of this traditional fabric.

 While in the neighboring island of Lombok, the Sukarara village in Jonggat district, Central Lombok regency, is also famous for songket making.
 In this village, learning how to weave a good songket is an obligation for the Sasak women.
-Weaving songket is usually done by women during their spare time, and subsequently this traditional skill has enabled them to earn money for their family.
+Weaving songket is usually done by women during their spare time, and subsequently this traditional skill enables them to earn money for their family.

-In Malaysia production area included the east coast of the Malay Peninsula especially in the city of Kuala Terengganu, Terengganu and the Kota Bharu, Kelantan.
+In Malaysia, production includes the east coast of the Malay Peninsula, especially in the city of Kuala Terengganu, Terengganu, and the Kota Bharu, Kelantan.